themadan/amitness.github.io/content/articles/self-supervised-learning-in-nlp.md

 ## 2. Masked Language Modeling
 In this formulation, words in a text are randomly masked and the task is to predict them.
 Compared to auto-regressive formulation, we can use context from both previous and next words when predicting the masked word.
 ![](/images/nlp-ssl-masked-lm.png){.img-center}
+This formulation has been used in the BERT, RoBERTa and ALBERT papers.
+Compared to auto-regressive formulation, in this task, we predict only a small subset of masked words and so amount of things learned from each sentence is lower.

 ## 3. Next Sentence Prediction
 ![](/images/nlp-ssl-nsp-sampling.png){.img-center}